pauldmccarthy/win-pytreat/talks/introduction/pytreat_intro.md

 ## Running Python scripts

-Here's a basic Python script:
+Here's a basic Python script - a _Hello world_ for neuroimaging:

 > ```